-Cryptosporidium and giardia are microbial pathogens found in surface water throughout the U.S. As stated above, the SDWD received 39% of its drinking water in 2012 from a surface water treatment plant.
+Cryptosporidium and giardia are microbial pathogens found in surface water throughout the U.S. As stated above, the SDWD received 28% of its drinking water in 2015 from a surface water treatment plant.

-The first thing that the treatment plant does is remove all of the larger particulates from the raw water using a process called coagulation and floculation.
+The first thing that the treatment plant does is remove all of the larger particulates from the raw water using a process called coagulation and flocculation.
 The goal of this stage is to bind up the suspended particles included in the raw water by adding a coagulant to the raw water as it first enters the water treatment plant.
 Floc, which is a tuft-like aggregate, is produced from the mixing of the coagulant in the raw water.
 This process is called flocculation.
-Over time, as more suspended matter is bound, the smaller aggregates of floc become larger particles of floc.
+Over time, as more become larger particles of floc.